IERoboticsAILab/eduwebsite/README.md

 ### Working with Translations
 1. Translation files are located in `locale/<language_code>/LC_MESSAGES/`
-2. Edit the .po files with a text editor or a tool like Poedit
+2. Edit the .po files, do not add any extra labels, just add the translations in place
 3. Compile messages after making changes

 ## 📝 Database Management